pachyderm/pachyderm/doc/docs/master/concepts/advanced-concepts/deferred_processing.md

 `<pipeline-name>-trigger-n`.
 You can manually update the heads of these branches to trigger processing just like in the previous example.

+!!! note Deleting or updating a pipeline **will not clean up** the trigger branch that it has created.
+In fact, the trigger branch has a lifetime that is not tied to the pipeline's lifetime.
+There is no guarantee that other pipelines are not using that trigger branch, and a pipeline can take an input branch that does not yet exist.
+A trigger branch can, however, be deleted manually.

 ## More advanced automation

 More advanced use cases might not be covered by the trigger methods above.
 For